-Red Hat Code Ready Containers (CRC) provide a minimal, preconfigured OpenShift 4.X single node cluster to your laptop/desktop computer for development and testing purposes.
-In this tutorial, we will learn how to set up an OpenShift clusters using CRC to emulate the cloud development environment locally and then we will deploy a WildFly application on the top of it.
+Red Hat OpenShift Local (formerly Red Hat Code Ready Containers ) provide a minimal, preconfigured OpenShift 4.X single node cluster to your laptop/desktop computer for development and testing purposes.
+In this tutorial, we will learn how to set up an OpenShift clusters using with Red Hat OpenShift Local to emulate the cloud development environment on your laptop.

-CRC is available on Linux, macOS and Windows operating systems.
+Red Hat OpenShift Local uses a single node, which behaves as both a control plane and worker node.
 In this section we will cover the Linux installation.
-You can refer to the quickstart guide for information about the other OS: https://code-ready.github.io/crc/
+You can refer to the quickstart guide for information about the other OS.

 $ sudo dnf install qemu-kvm libvirt NetworkManager

-Next, download the latest release of https://cloud.redhat.com/openshift/install/crc/installer-provisioned for your platform.
+Next, download the latest release of Red Hat OpenShift Local at: https://console.redhat.com/openshift/create/local

 Once downloaded, create a folder named `.crc` in your home directory: